cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 Along with the `raw_` signals, there are additional signals with names beginning with `smoothed_`.
-These estimate the same quantities as the above signals, but are smoothed in time to reduce day-to-day sampling noise; importantly (due to the way in which our smoothing works, which is based on pooling data across successive days), these smoothed signals are generally available at many more counties (and MSAs) than the raw signals.
+These estimate the same quantities as the above signals, but are smoothed in time to reduce day-to-day sampling noise; see [details below](#smoothing).
+Because the smoothed signals combine information across seven days, they have larger sample sizes and hence are available for more counties and MSAs than the raw signals.

 ## Table of contents
 {: .no_toc .text-delta}